Cloudbusting: Music video

 The music video, directed by Julian Doyle, was conceived by Terry Gilliam and Kate Bush as a short film.
 The video features Canadian actor Donald Sutherland playing the role of Wilhelm Reich, and Bush in the role of his young son, Peter.
-The video shows the two on the top of a hill trying to make the cloudbuster work.
-Reich leaves Peter on the machine and returns to his lab.
-In flashback, he remembers several times he and Peter enjoyed together as Reich worked on various scientific projects, until he is interrupted by government officials who arrest him and ransack the lab.
-Peter senses his father's danger and tries to reach him, but is forced to watch helplessly as his father is driven away.
-Peter finally runs back to the cloudbuster and activates it successfully, to the delight of his father who sees it starting to rain.

 Filming took place at the Vale of White Horse in Oxfordshire, England.
 From the eminence on which the machine is positioned can be glimpsed the bald chalk top of Dragon Hill, immediately below the Uffington White Horse, a prehistoric hill carving which can be seen briefly in a couple of the shots.
 Bush found out in which hotel Sutherland was staying from actress Julie Christie's hairdresser and went to his room to personally ask him to participate in the project.

 In the UK, the music video was shown at some cinemas as an accompaniment to the main feature.
 Due to difficulties on obtaining a work visa for Sutherland at short notice, the actor offered to work on the video for free.
 Although the events depicted in the story took place in Maine, the newspaper clipping in the music video reads The Oregon Times, likely a reference to Reich's home and laboratory "Orgonon".

-The Cloudbusting machine in the video was designed and constructed by people who worked on the Xenomorph and bears only a superficial resemblance to the real cloudbusters, which were smaller and with multiple narrow, straight tubes and pipes, and were operated while standing on the ground.
+According to a 26 October 1985 article published in Record Mirror, the cloudbuster device was sourced from a gynecologist exhibition held in a nearby down.
+Bush provided a different account, saying that the machine was designed and constructed by people who worked on the Xenomorph.
+It bears only a superficial resemblance to the real cloudbusters, which were smaller and with multiple narrow, straight tubes and pipes, and were operated while standing on the ground.
 In a reference to the source material of the song, Bush pulls a copy of Peter Reich's A Book of Dreams from Sutherland's coat.

 The full-length video features a longer version of the song, which is different from the Organon Mix released on 12-inch vinyl.
 This version was commercially available on "The Red Shoes" single.

 Around the time of the release Bush sent Peter Reich a VHS copy of the music video.
 Reich was immediately a fan.
 He later told Dazed magazine "Quite magically, this British musician had tapped precisely into a unique and magical fulfilment of father-son devotion, emotion and understanding.
 They had captured it all."

+The music video for "Cloudbusting" won an award at the International Music Video Festival for the best storyboard under the high-budget production category.